ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 **Output shape changes.** SARIF and JSON findings gain an optional suppression entry, present only on a suppressed finding; console output gains a summary count and, where relevant, directive warnings.
 Existing output fixtures need regenerating.

-**New options, both opt-in and both default off.** `--ignore-suppressions` for the audit run, and `--require-suppression-reason` with its `[suppression] requireReason` counterpart.
-Neither changes the behaviour of an existing invocation, and `[suppression]` is a new table, so no existing scan configuration changes meaning.
+**New options, all opt-in and all default off.** `--ignore-suppressions` for the audit run, and `--require-suppression-reason` and `--require-suppression-rule-id` with their `[suppression] requireReason` and `requireRuleId` counterparts.
+None changes the behaviour of an existing invocation, and `[suppression]` is a new table, so no existing scan configuration changes meaning.
+In particular, a project that adopts suppression without switching a requirement on never sees a new failure.

 ## Alternatives